New England College: Student life

 Henniker Bridge connects NEC campus with its athletic fields, and is listed on the New Hampshire State Register of Historic Places.

 The college is home to 27 student organizations, including various student government committees and Kappa Delta Phi NAS.
-There were formerly five chapters of Greek life: two sororities (Kappa Phi Sigma and Phi Sigma Sigma) and three fraternities (Sigma Phi Delta, Lambda Epsilon Delta, and Sigma Alpha Beta), but these organizations were dissolvd by the late 2000's.
-Students also publish an award-winning campus newspaper called The New Englander and operate a campus-based radio station, WNEC-FM.
+There were formerly five chapters of Greek life: two sororities (Kappa Phi Sigma and Phi Sigma Sigma) and three fraternities (Sigma Phi Delta, Lambda Epsilon Delta, and Sigma Alpha Beta), but these organizations were dissolved by the late 2000s.
+Students also publish an award-winning campus newspaper called The New Englander and operate a campus-based radio station, WNEC-FM, and a TV Studio NEC-TV with live shows that air Thursdays at 2:30 p.m. on YouTube (@NewEnglandCollegeNECTV), with additional content available on Instagram (@nec.tv).

 New England College opened an esports arena in January 2019.
 This club sport at NEC is closely connected to several academic programs, such as Game and Digital Media Design and programs focusing on art, writing, marketing, graphic or website design, science, and strategy.

 Diversity

 NEC has been publicly recognized by Time magazine as one of the top 25 colleges in the nation which have diversified their student body the most since 1990.
-The college strengthened its diversity efforts by establishing an Office of Diversity and Inclusion (ODI).
-The ODI holds annual events that observe minority communities such as African American, Hispanic/Latino, Asian, Native American & LGBTQ students."